Riverlea Infrastructure Committee

 7. What if my property has been damaged as a result of the construction?

 The condition of all properties in the village was documented on video prior to the start of the project.
 Damage that has occurred as a result of the project is the responsibility of and will be repaired by the contractor.
 You can report damage directly to the contractor or provide details to any member of Riverlea Council.
-Riverlea is creating an aggregate list of concerns that will be forwarded to the contractor toward the end of the project.
+Riverlea is creating an aggregated list of concerns that will be forwarded to the contractor toward the end of the project.
 This information includes address, contact information, a description of the damage, and photographs of present condition.

 8. What if I have a question that isn’t on this list?